TheOdinProject/curriculum/advanced_html_css/responsive_design/responsive_images.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 `object-fit` works similarly, but is meant for `img` tags.
 With the `object-fit` property you _can_ specify a width and height for your images and then tell an image how it is supposed to fit itself to those dimensions.
-The default value for `object-fit` is `fill`, which simply stretches the image to fit the dimensions, but much like `background-size` you can also tell it to `cover` or `contain` the image.
+The default value for `object-fit` is `fill`, which stretches the image to fit the dimensions, but much like `background-size` you can also tell it to `cover` or `contain` the image.

 Here's a demo of `object-fit` on an image.
 Open this one up on CodePen and resize the browser to see how the image reacts.